Director of SEO, Campaign Monitor

 How to make an effective lead magnet

 The goal of a lead magnet is for conversion.
-That is, to convert website visitors into qualified leads and get their contact information in the process.
+That is, to convert website or online form visitors into qualified leads and get their contact information in the process.

 If you want your lead magnets to convert, here are some steps to follow: